Warm Hands, Warm Heart:

 - one ball, about 80 yards, of super-chunky wool (I used Rowan Big Wool in Cloak and had a little left over)

-Two and a half stitches and three rows per inch knit stockinette stitch in the round.
+2.5 stitches and 3 rows per inch in Stockinette Stitch worked in the round.

-Finished project is nine inches long and eight inches around.
+Finished project is 9 inches long and 8 inches around.

 On a small woman, these gloves cover about half the forearm and go over the whole palm.
 The thumb is covered to the knuckle.
 Adjust the length as desired.
 They fit a small or medium-sized woman with little stretch, but they also stretch enough to fit a medium-sized man.